 You will need at least two woollen sweaters.
 Make sure the sweaters are light and compact.
 Don’t carry very bulky sweaters.
 They occupy too much space.
 You can try a few combinations and see what suits you best.
 If you have two fleece jackets, you can carry two fleece jackets and one woollen sweater.
 If you have no woollen sweaters, you can carry one Down Jacket as a replacement.

 Tip: I wouldn’t go for a Down Jacket because of the high cost.
-The two sweaters will do the job!
+Two sweaters will do the job!

 3. One light weight fleece jacket

 Fleece jackets are a blessing for trekkers.
 Your fleece jacket will fold up neatly in your backpack and occupy very little space.
 The best thing about fleece is that unlike wool, it is not itchy.
-These incredibly lightweight jackets are inexpensive and provide warmth.
+These incredibly lightweight jackets are inexpensive and warm.
 Carry one for your trek.

 Tip: While packing a fleece jacket, to keep it as compact as possible, use a quick ranger roll.